Bladeless vs. Blade LASIK — Which Option Is Best?

 Bladeless LASIK isn’t necessarily better than its blade counterpart — the course of treatment for you depends on your unique condition and personal preferences.

 Those unfamiliar with LASIK might be surprised to discover that there isn’t one single type of LASIK surgery.
 While it’s historically been performed with a bladed instrument, LASIK can also be conducted without blades altogether.
-Since many patients have understandable concerns about using blades in their eyes, the bladeless version has become quite popular in recent years.
+Whether you’re stuck between choosing bladeless vs. blade LASIK, the first thing you should know is both options are safe.

 This isn’t to say that bladeless LASIK is better, however.
 While they rely on different instruments, traditional blade LASIK is just as safe as its bladeless alternative, and it provides patients with the same results.
 Indeed, each approach offers certain advantages that can make it better suited to particular patients.
 We’ll outline some of these distinctions below to help you decide which form of LASIK is best for you.